 General requirements for admission to the Graduate School are set forth in the Admission Criteria section of this catalog.
+All applicants to graduate degree programs in the Department of Modern Languages and Classics must submit a writing sample in support of the application.
+Applicants to any French or Spanish track must also submit an entrance exam score, either the Graduate Record Exam or the Miller Analogies Test, unless the applicant has already earned a graduate degree or has accumulated five or more years of professional experience in an appropriate discipline.
 Applicants to any German concentration are not required to submit an entrance exam score.
 However, applicants to all programs who want to position themselves for possible consideration for additional financial support in the form of an enhanced assistantship or fellowship should submit an entrance exam score, even when it is not required for admission.
-Applications for both full-time and part-time status are welcome.
+Applications for both full-time and parttime status are welcome.
 All applicants seeking full-time student status are considered for financial support in the form of a graduate teaching assistantship.